 Note: You will need to go through a security checkpoint which includes metal detectors, and have any bags thoroughly searched prior to entrance.

 The pools at Circa are heated year-round, and I can tell you from first-hand experience that the water temperature is perfect!
 If you’re looking for a Vegas hotel with a pool during the cooler months, the Circa pool is the one I’d choose.

-You may have heard that pools in Vegas, in general, are cold, but do you know why?
-Check out my other guide to learn more about the reason.
-[XX Reasons Why Pools in Las Vegas Are So Cold]
+You may have heard that, generally, pools in Vegas are cold, but do you know why?
+Check out my other guide to learn more about the reason: 5 Reasons Why Pools in Las Vegas Are So Cold

 On a day with low demand, you can pay as low as $15 to access the Circa pool.
 However, on a high-demand day, the price to get in can be as high as $70.

 Sometimes – for example, on holidays – Stadium Swim offers tickets in tiers.
 The price increases as the tier tickets sell out – on such days, purchase tickets online as soon as they become available to save money.